ehnryx/cf_submit/README.md

 # NEW
 Add autocomplete while writing the command (double TAB).

-# Warning
-The handle and password are stored.

 # Setup (Linux)
 - Install from pip. `sudo pip install cf_submit`